alburycatalina/Personal-Research-Website/README.md

   With homebrew: https://brew.sh/ (if work with python or ruby this may be familiar.
 Homebrew is a package manager)

-  Install homebrew: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+  Install homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in terminal

   `brew install hugo`